MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Container orchestration

-Orchestrators are a critical piece of infrastructure when embarking on a journey with containers.
-Managing one or two containers manually can be done successfully on your own with Docker and Windows.
-However, apps often make use of five, ten, or even hundreds of containers.
+Orchestrators are a critical piece of infrastructure when setting up a container-based environment.
+While you can manage a few containers manually using Docker and Windows, apps often make use of five, ten, or even hundreds of containers, which is where orchestrators come in.

 Container orchestrators were built to help manage containers at scale and in production.
 Orchestrators provide functionality for: